The Froggy Apple Crumple Thumpkin: Plot

 Chowder, a nine-year-old cat-bear-rabbit hybrid, retrieves two bags of food from the Marzipan city market and journeys back to Mung Daal Catering.
 Getting tired from lifting the bags, he uses a piston to launch himself towards his destination.
 Meanwhile, Truffles receives a call from a ordering customer.
 As Truffles calls for her husband Mung to get her order pad, Chowder crashes through the roof and lands next to her, thus she hands Chowder the order instead.

 Mung and Shnitzel, the latter a rock monster assistant, are waiting in the main kitchen as Chowder enters with the two bags and the order for a "froggy apple crumple thumpkin".
 As Mung notices that the two bags seem smaller than they should be, Chowder admits to snacking a bit on his way back, and proceeds to regurgitate the things he ate.
 With the mess Chowder has made, Schnitzel steps out of frame and shakes away the clutter from the screen.
 Mung begins to prepare the order by consulting the gigantic "Big Book of Recipes", as its recipe is at an "advanced level" and Mung has not made the dish in centuries.

 For step one, Mung introduces the "no-fruit" (based on tofu) to Chowder.
 Once a leaf is pulled off, the no-fruit cycles through various types of fruit, and by hitting it at just the right moment, a chef can bring forth the desired fruit.
 As Mung, Chowder, and Shnitzel tries to turn no-fruits into apples, Chowder excessively hits an already-altered no-fruit, which leads to its transformation into a violent critter that proceeds to attack Shnitzel.
 For step two, Mung gives to Chowder the meat from a twelve-legged cave frog.
 Chowder accidentally places the meat into a chipper machine before removing the explosive stink sac; once the sac comes out, Chowder tries to taste it, only for it to start beeping.
 Chowder throws it away, with the sac landing on Shnitzel and exploding into pungent gas.
 After 67 steps, the final step involves a thumb wrestling match with the dish.
 Meanwhile, the customer has arrived to retrieve his order.

-The dish proves difficult for Mung to beat, so Mung tags in Chowder for the match.
-Chowder panics and proceeds to run away, until Mung advices him that a chef tastes the dish before serving it.
-Chowder regains his confidence and takes a bite out of the dish, defeating it.
-However, Chowder becomes too gratified and tries to consume it entirely.
-The dish is able to carry itself over to the customer while Mung keeps Chowder at bay, and the customer leaves the building.
-As Mung and Truffles note their success with the dish, Chowder consumes the entire screen and leaves.
+The dish proves too difficult for Mung to defeat, so he tags in Chowder.
+Overwhelmed, Chowder panics and runs away until Mung reminds him that a chef must always taste a dish before serving it.
+Encouraged, Chowder regains his confidence and takes a bite, which defeats the dish.
+However, he quickly becomes overindulgent and tries to eat the entire thing.
+Despite this, the dish manages to carry itself to the customer while Mung holds Chowder back.
+After the customer leaves satisfied, Mung and Truffles celebrate their success—only for Chowder to consume the entire screen and exit.